nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 So, no two employees should share the same ID.

 Similarly, email address and phone number are fields that are not intended for sharing.
 SudoHR enforces uniqueness for these two fields as well.
+However, do note that emails are case-sensitive.

 You cannot add an employee that share any of the following fields with a different employee in SudoHR:
 1. ID